muratk5n/thirdwave/en/README.md

 ---

-Once US catches momentum it will be like nothing anyone has ever seen..
-Our American friends are good at scale.
-This thing will be huge.

----

 To repeat, US sunshine states are CA, NV, UT, AZ, NM, CO.
-They clearly have bunch of other resources to boot..
+They clearly have of other resources too..
 And perhaps expertise around handling chemicals, storage, transport.

+Once US catches momentum it will be like nothing anyone has ever seen..
+US is good at scale.

 <img width="150" src="https://pbs.twimg.com/media/FD5oGr5XsAEuaFz?format=png&name=small"/>